 The remixed version of the song managed to peak at #5 on Billboard's Hot Dance Music\Maxi-Singles Sales chart and #7 on Billboard's Hot Dance Music\Club Play chart.
-It also received 2 Grammy nominations and managed to peak at #4 on the U.K. Singles chart.
+It also received two Grammy nominations and managed to peak at #4 on the U.K. Singles chart.

-The album included a duet with singer Alyson Williams called "How to Love Again" which was also featured on her 1989 album, "Raw."
+The album included a duet with singer Alyson Williams called "How to Love Again" which was also featured on her 1989 album "Raw."

 After that, the Juice left the music business to care for his ailing mother, who was diagnosed with a terminal illness and to raise his family.

-Today, the Juice produces and scores music for commercials and independent movies along with contributing to various hip-hop music blogs.
+These days, the Juice produces and scores music for commercials and independent movies along with contributing to various hip-hop music blogs.